Sea Conditions at Goat Island

 Swimming at Goat Island has become hugely popular, drawing many hundreds of thousands of visitors each year.
 But the visit can become disappointing in the wrong sea conditions.
 By means of this page we hope to give uptodate information about the weather and sea at Goat Island and around Leigh.
 Please make sure to verify that the information is current, by checking the date of last update.
 Bookmark this page and tell others about it.
 Please note that you may need to reload the page in order to obtain the latest update.

-Whangateau estuary: not suitable for snorkelling in the Whangateau estuary around high tide, sheltered from easterlies and northerlies.
+Whangateau estuary: Clearest around high tide.
+Snorkel in the Whangateau estuary around high tide, sheltered from westerlies and northerlies.
+Visibility at high tide not monitored, but less than Goat Island.

-Snorkel hire: cheapest, cleanest, huge choice and optical masks for short-sightedness.
-Visit Seafriends at the top of the Goat Island Rd for the best deals.
-The sea is still cold and most snorkel pleasure can be attained by wearing our fully covering 5mm wetsuits.
-A complete set is only $25 for the day!
-Stay warm, stay safe, stay out of the sun, stay comfortable in a single long wetsuit.
+Snorkel hire: cheapest, cleanest, huge choice, many sizes and optical masks for short- and long-sightedness.
+Visit Seafriends at the top of the Goat Island Rd for the best deals, most choice and cleanest gear.
+When the sea is still cold, most snorkel pleasure can be attained by wearing our fully covering double thickness 5mm wetsuits.
+A complete set is only $30 for the day, including a hood!
+Stay warm, stay safe, stay out of the sun, stay comfortable in a single long safety wetsuit (unisuit).
+Family and group discounts offered.
+Additional hoods are free.
+Optically corrected masks -8 to +4 diopters.
+Bright night-dive torches for night snorkelling.
+Take a warm shower after the dive, at Seafriends.
+No need to starve or go thirsty because the Seafriends Café is open 9-4 with great coffees and fresh food.
+Lots of information and marine aquariums to explore.
+Bring family and friends to camp nearby.

 Help our education centre and help our local community!
-Remember, we are the people fighting to save our seas.
-Find out why, on this web site.
+Remember, we are the people fighting to save our seas - YOUR sea, your children's sea.
+Find out why, on our web site.
+Support Seafriends!

 Disclaimer